aidevnn/FiniteGroup/README.md

 ```

-## Now try a disjuncted cycle and permutation
+## Now try a disjuncted 3-cycle and transposition.

 ```
 var s5 = new Sigma(5);